supervisely-ecosystem/how-to-create-app/chapter-03-ui/part-07-testing-ground/README.md

 It's called While True Script.

 **How does it work?**
 Every time you launch an application with UI, you send an HTML file with the UI to the Supervisely server.
 While True Script takes this file and renders it.
-This gives you the ability to create an application with UI.
+This makes it easier for you to create an application with UI.

 ### Step 2 — Add from Ecosystem && Run